Ron Ben-Yishai: Biography

 In 1983 he was appointed commander and chief editor of the Israel Army Radio, a position he held until 1985.
 He covered the Israeli withdrawal from Lebanon.
-After leaving the Israel Army Radio, he became a commentator and reporter on military affairs for Yediot Aharonot, and was a correspondent for Time.
+After leaving the Israel Army Radio, he became a commentator and reporter on military affairs for Yedioth Ahronoth, and was a correspondent for Time.
 He also edited and hosted, with Ram Evron, a talk show called Ze HaZman ("this is the time") on the Israeli Television from 1985 to 1987.